brianhouse/gps_drawing/README.md

 # gps_drawing

-Send your credentials and we'll make a group drawing
+Send your credentials and we'll make a group drawing.